See elephants & ruins in the Cultural Triangle

 In the evening, you’ll sleep in a simple guesthouse on the edge of the park and wake up to views of the lush vegetation.
 This trip is a real adventure for nature lovers and bird watchers.

 The largest National Park in Sri Lanka, Wilpattu was closed for a long time during the civil war, but reopened to tourists in 2010.
 It’s the perfect place to head out on an adventurous jeep safari and our 3-day Wilpattu trip will take you in search of leopards, sloth bears and elephants hiding in the park’s dense jungle.

 In the evening you’ll bed down in your own atmospheric safari tent, where you can enjoy a BBQ at the campfire.
 At the end of this trip, you’ll head to the historic city of Anuradhapura, where you can amble through the ancient ruins and see the sacred Bodhi tree.

 Whale watching at Mirissa

-Mirissa beach is soft and sultry with a wide crescent of peach sand lapped by a deep blue sea.
-But it’s so much more than that!
+Mirissa beach may be inviting, with its soft wide crescent of peach sand, lapped by a deep blue sea.
+But there’s so much more going on beneath the surface!
 From November to April it’s one of the best spots in the world for whale watching and dolphin spotting.
 These mighty marine giants are drawn to the sea trench just off the coast to feed, making your chances of spotting them particularly high.